stampit-org/react-stamp/README.md

 });
 ```

-The best part about [stamps](https://github.com/stampit-org/stamp-specification) is their composability.
+The most powerful feature of [stamps](https://github.com/stampit-org/stamp-specification) is their composability.
 What this means is that `n` number of stamps can be combined into a new stamp which inherits each passed stamp's behavior.
 This is perfect for React, since `class` is being pushed as the new norm and does not provide an idiomatic way to use mixins. (classical inheritance :disappointed:).
-While stamps and their composability are a new concept, the conventions used underneath are idiomatic to JavaScript; it is these conventions that provide a multitude of ways to extend React components.
+Stamps embrace prototypal inheritance and as a result provide great flexibility when extending React components.

 __mixin1.jsx__